vmsmith/897D/Report.md

 Additionally, an online review of the literature associated with predicting donors indicated that a standard industry model is "Recency, Frequency, Money".
 In other words, (1) how recently have people donated, (2) how fequently have they donated, and (3) how much money have they donated?

-Only one of the variable selected by the above process -- tgif -- fit into the industy model.
-We added tdon and tlag in an attempt to accomodate the industry model.
+Only two of the variable selected by the above process -- tgif and tlag -- fit into the industy model.
+We added tdon in an attempt to accomodate the industry model.

 The specific code, along with the associated discussion, used to determine these features is found on pages _____ and ____ in Appendix C.